LauraConnolly/TouchTheTumor/README.md

 # TouchTheTumor
-This repo will be updated with the necessary code to run virtual fixture guidance for breast-conserving surgery.
+This repo will be updated soon with the necessary code to run virtual fixture guidance for breast-conserving surgery.